cardenasc33/receipt-processor-challenge/README.md

 ![receipt-POST](https://github.com/user-attachments/assets/6c9c37c3-680a-4bd6-9a77-64edf59080ac)

 Once you submit the request, you should see a JSON response body with a uniquely generated receipt ID.
-This ID can then be used for the `GET` endpoint.
+This ID can then be used for the `GET` request.

 ## Testing GET Endpoint
 1. Set the request to `GET` within Postman.